Royal Penguin vs Western Rockhopper Penguin

 Do Royal Penguins and Western Rockhopper Penguins live in the same area?

-Royal Penguins are found in Macquarie Island (Australia).
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Royal Penguins are found in Macquarie Island (Australia), while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.